act-rules/act-rules.github.io/pages/examples/default-element-language.md

 ## Ambiguous Words

 This `p` element has no default language because its words (and the sentence) are both English and French, thus no language is the _most common language_.
-The sentence has meaning both in English and French…
+The sentence has meaning both in English and French… This element has two unique languages, English and French, because all its words are part of both languages.a

 ```html
 <p>Paul put dire comment on tape</p>
 ```

-[default element language]: /glossary/#default-element-language
+[default element language]: /glossary/#element-language 'Definition of Default Element Language'
 [document element]: https://dom.spec.whatwg.org/#document-element 'DOM definition of Document Element'
+[element with the same programmatic language]: /glossary/#text-same-language 'Definition of Elements With the Same Programmatic Language'
+[elements with the same programmatic language]: /glossary/#text-same-language 'Definition of Elements With the Same Programmatic Language'
+[text with the same programmatic language]: /glossary/#text-same-language 'Definition of Text With the Same Programmatic Language'